PALab/place/WRITING_INTERFACES.md

 > "Update the model and send JSON data for the current model such that
 > something is now not something."

-You can use this for most boolean configuration values, but `ToggleActive` is a bit different.
+You can use this format for most boolean configuration values, but `ToggleActive` is a bit different.
 When we set `model.active` to `False` we also need to set `className` to `None`.
 PLACE enforces this convention.
 So, when you are writing your own module, you can take the `ToggleActive` code directly from this file, just change the `className` to match the one in the Python module.
 If you have more than one class in your module, you will need to take a more advanced approach that is not covered here.

 The `SendJson` message is a special one, because it handles syncing up the data with PLACE.
 The entire data model is encoded into JSON and the JSON is sent